 Heavy Cream: For sauces calling for cream or other instances where the substitute needs to be heated, you may use coconut milk as a dairy-free substitute.

-Cream: For a dairy-free substitute for cream, but not heavy cream, mix non-dairy creamer with enough to form a thick cream.
+Cream: For a dairy-free substitute for cream, but not heavy cream, mix non-dairy creamer with enough water to form a thick cream.